West Hollywood Multifamily Broker

 1016 N Laurel Ave, West Hollywood, CA 90046

-Within one week of listing Laurel Ave for sale, we secured an above-ask offer from the owner of the neighboring asset, and executed a smooth 60-day closing for record breaking pricing north of 18 GRM and in the 3% cap rate range.
+Within one week of bringing the property to market, we secured an above-ask offer from the owner of the neighboring asset.
+The transaction closed smoothly in 60 days at record pricing, above 18 GRM and in the 3% cap rate range.

 1146 N Formosa Ave, West Hollywood, CA 90046

-This charming 8-unit mid-century apartment building was owned and operated by three sisters for several decades.
-After many years of ownership, they decided that it was time to sell off the asset and individually 1031 exchange their proceeds into better suited investments.
+This mid-century 8-unit apartment building was owned and operated by three sisters for several decades.
+After many years of ownership, the sellers decided it was time to sell the asset and individually exchange their proceeds into investments better suited to their long-term goals.

-The owners of 1146 N Formosa Ave interviewed our team along with one other highly active West Hollywood apartment broker, but chose us for our pricing, expansive buyer network and overall track record within West Hollywood city limits.
+The sellers interviewed Glaser Group along with another active West Hollywood apartment broker before selecting our team based on our pricing strategy, buyer network, and track record within West Hollywood city limits.

-Within 2 weeks of taking on this listing, our team was able to generate an all-cash offer from the owner of one of the adjacent lots, executing on a smooth 30-day escrow.
-Despite low rents and high interest rates, we were able to achieve multiple all-cash offers and an extremely aggressive closing price.
+Within 2 weeks of taking the listing to market, we generated multiple all-cash offers, including an offer from the owner of an adjacent lot.
+Despite low in-place rents and higher interest rates, we were able to negotiate an aggressive closing price and execute a smooth 30-day escrow.
 The final closing metrics were a 3.96% cap rate and 15.25 GRM, which were significantly above market averages at the time.

 Meet Your West Hollywood Multifamily Expert